 It is inappropriate for supervisors to ask students to assign their intellectual property rights to the supervisor or anyone else as a condition of pursuing research under the supervision of the supervisor.

-10. Conflicts between a student and their supervisor should first try to be resolved at the lowest level possible.
+10. Conflicts between a student and his or her supervisor should first try to be resolved at the lowest level possible.

-Periodically, differences of opinion and conflicts will arise between a supervisor and their student.
+Periodically, differences of opinion and conflicts will arise between a supervisor and his or her student.
 The following procedure will be followed when such conflicts emerge:

 - The supervisor and student should first attempt to resolve the conflict on their own—so long as both the supervisor and student have voluntarily consented to this process.